LAION-AI/CLIP_benchmark/README.md

 ### Command line interface (CLI)

 The easiest way to to benchmark the models is using the CLI, `clip_benchmark`.
 You can specify the model to use, the dataset and the task to evaluate on.
-Once it is done, evaluation is run and the results are written into a JSON file.
+Once it is done, evaluation is performed and the results are written into a JSON file.

  Here is an example for CIFAR-10 zero-shot classification using OpenCLIP's pre-trained model on LAION-400m: